 93

-Vibracool vibration device from Pain Care Labs will be used.
+Vibracool vibration device from Pain Care Labs was used.
+In another research group, the vibration device was combined with cold gel.

 Pain Care Labs' Vibracool vibration device and cold gel pack will be used.